DizzyWrangler/Sprigboard-Projects/README.md

 # Sprigboard-Projects
-Contains Jupyter nootbooks for exercise assignments in the curriculum as well as complete work for capstone projects.
+Contains Jupyter notebooks for exercise projects in the curriculum as well as complete work for capstone projects.